ryantd42/NY-Legislative-Git/2023/S4063A-2023/bill.md

  TERMS SHALL HAVE THE FOLLOWING MEANINGS:
   A. "E-BOOK" SHALL MEAN A BOOK PUBLISHED IN  OR  CONVERTED  TO  DIGITAL FORMAT FOR DISPLAY ON A COMPUTER SCREEN OR HANDHELD ELECTRONIC DEVICE.
-  B. "PUBLIC LIBRARY" SHALL MEAN A LIBRARY, OTHER THAN A PROFESSIONAL OR TECHNICAL  LIBRARY,  ESTABLISHED  FOR  FREE  PUBLIC PURPOSES BY OFFICIAL ACTION OF A MUNICIPALITY OR DISTRICT OR THE LEGISLATURE, WHERE THE WHOLE INTERESTS BELONG TO THE PUBLIC, OR ANY OTHER LIBRARY MAINTAINED FOR  THE BENEFIT  AND  FREE USE ON EQUAL TERMS OF ALL THE PEOPLE OF THE COMMUNITY IN WHICH SUCH LIBRARY IS LOCATED.
+  B.  "PUBLIC  LIBRARY" SHALL MEAN A LIBRARY, OTHER THAN A PROFESSIONAL, TECHNICAL OR PUBLIC SCHOOL LIBRARY, ESTABLISHED FOR FREE PUBLIC PURPOSES BY OFFICIAL ACTION OF A MUNICIPALITY OR  DISTRICT  OR  THE  LEGISLATURE, WHERE  THE  WHOLE  INTERESTS  BELONG TO THE PUBLIC, OR ANY OTHER LIBRARY MAINTAINED FOR THE BENEFIT AND FREE USE ON EQUAL TERMS OF ALL THE PEOPLE OF THE COMMUNITY IN WHICH SUCH LIBRARY IS LOCATED.
   2. NO PERSON, PARTNERSHIP, LIMITED PARTNERSHIP, UNINCORPORATED  JOINT- STOCK ASSOCIATION, OR CORPORATION PUBLISHING A BOOK FOR SALE IN NEW YORK STATE  IN AN E-BOOK FORMAT SHALL, IN ANY WAY, LIMIT THE NUMBER OF COPIES